APITeamLimited/globe-test/README.md

 ##### Run distributed load tests using the K6 runtime engine

-<span style="
-    font-family: Roboto, sans-serif;
-    font-size: 60px;
-    font-weight: 1000;
-    user-select: none;
-">API Team</span>

-Actively developed by <a href="https://apiteam.cloud">APITeam</a>.
+Actively being developed by <a href="https://apiteam.cloud">APITeam (https://apiteam.cloud)</a>.
 APITeam is an all in one platform for designing, testing and scaling your APIs collaboratively.

-Note: GlobeTest is not affiliated with the K6 project.
-This is a fork of the K6 project with modifications to support distributed load testing and other features.
+Note: GlobeTest and APITeam are not affiliated with the K6 project.

-The aim of this project is to provide a simple way to run distributed load tests using the K6 runtime engine that avoids the need for Kubernetes while.
+The aim of this project is to provide a simple way to run distributed load tests using the K6 runtime engine that avoids the need for Kubernetes.
 A further aim is to provide simultanous concurrent execution of multiple load tests.

+Globe Test is designed to be deployed as several different containers on different hosts.
+The two kinds of nodes are orchestrator and worker nodes.
+The orchestrator nodes are responsible for managing the load tests and the worker nodes are responsible for executing the load tests.

+Communciation between nodes is accomplished via several redis containers, logs and metrics are stored in a gridfs database.

 More documentation on how to use this shall be added soon.